Mrsun0/gwsun.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a graduate student at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), where I am pursuing a major in Computer Technology.
-I completed my undergraduate studies at the [China University of Petroleum Beijing (CUPB)](https://www.cup.edu.cn/english/).
-Currently, I am conducting research under the supervision of [Prof. Hu Ding](https://hu-ding.github.io/), focusing on Electronic Design Automation (EDA), computational geometry, and artificial intelligence.
+As a recent graduate with a Master's degree in Computer Science from the  [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).I completed my undergraduate studies at the [China University of Petroleum Beijing (CUPB)](https://www.cup.edu.cn/english/).
+I specialized in research areas including Electronic Design Automation (EDA) and artificial intelligence.
+During my academic years, I published two papers in top-tier conferences and secured corresponding patents.
+I was honored with the Outstanding Graduate Award in 2024 for my academic achievements.

+In the time since graduation(over 9 months), while working in the industry, I have remained actively engaged with the latest research developments.
+I successfully extended my master's research and submitted it to the Design Automation Conference (DAC 2025), where it was accepted.
+Meanwhile, my industrial experience has further honed my programming skills, particularly in C++ and Python, enabling me to develop more efficient and scalable solutions.

 Further information can be found at my cv, download [here](/gwsun.github.io/files/GuoweiSun_CV.pdf)~.

-My primary research interest lies in addressing placement and routing problems within the domain of EDA.
-I have authored several papers published in top-tier conferences and hold patents related to my research.
-I am proficient in both C++ and Python, and I frequently share insights and tutorials on these programming languages through [my blog](https://www.cnblogs.com/fireinstone/).

-Recently, I was honored with the Outstanding Graduate Award from USTC for the year 2024.

 Selected Award
 ======